 “Net zero” has become a popular goal for companies to reduce greenhouse gas emissions they produce by burning fossil fuels.

 “Shell’s target is to become a net zero emissions energy business by 2050, in step with society.
-Our short, medium and long-term intensity and absolute targets are consistent with the more ambitious 1.5C goal of the Paris agreement,” a company spokesperson was quoted as saying.
+Our short, medium and long-term intensity and absolute targets are consistent with the more ambitious 1.5C goal of the Paris agreement,” a spokesperson said.

 In a statement to The Verge, Google reiterated its policy banning ads that feature climate denial.